Pride celebrations in the United States: Types of pride celebrations

 Some pride celebrations are affiliated with institutions.
 For example, in the month of June, Playbill prints rainbow versions of their magazine for Broadway shows.
-Some major league sports teams hold Pride Nights.
+Some major league sports teams hold Pride Nights, and some Catholic parishes hold special Masses for pride month.
+Cities such as New York City and San Francisco hold Pride Runs, and many of these events are organized by the Frontrunners.